joyrider3774/playdate-arduboy/README.md

 ## Licenses
 - Games that had licenses on their repo's as well as a readme.md are included in each games subdirectory
+- ArduboyTones, ArduboyPlaytune and Arduboy2 licences and readme's can be found in `Licenses` Directory